JetPlay’s Ludo AI platform accelerates game concept creation

 When asked to find a new game idea, based on intuitive keyword searches, Ludo returns almost immediately with multiple written game concepts, artwork, and images that developers can rapidly work on to take the next stage (concept presentation, minimum viable product (MVP), or accelerated soft launch).

 JetPlay is also working on making the computer vision part of the AI more sophisticated so that it can help with art concepts.
 As for images, Ludo has an image database with close to two million images on it.
-You can search for almost anything with a label: racecars, zombies, battle axes, clowns, etc. It will show all versions in triple-A format, mid-core, casual, and hypercasual.
+You can search for almost anything with a label: race cars, zombies, battle axes, clowns, etc. It will show all versions in triple-A format, midcore, casual, and hypercasual.

 “It is a tremendous resource for 2D/3D artists for inspiration and seeing what has already been done,” Pigott said.
 “The challenge for all computer vision currently is the correct labeling of the images and classification.
 It is super difficult at present for a cartoon or graphic image of a duck, horse, and pig all in one picture, for the AI accurately to just identify the duck.
 It all gets blended together now, but the field is improving.”

-Pigott noted that Imagenet, Fei Fei Li at Stanford University in 2012, now has 14 million images and is the industry standard for computer vision case studies.
+Pigott noted that Imagenet (Fei Fei Li at Stanford University in 2012) now has 14 million images and is the industry standard for computer vision case studies.
 But gaming images are often not just photos, as they mostly animated or fantastical, so they are hard to classify.

 The overall idea underscores the relentless pressure in gaming to come up with the next big idea for a blockbuster game.
 Ludo arms developers with unique game concepts within minutes of their request being processed.
 It could be especially important for categories such as hypercasual mobile games, where publishers and developers must deliver hit new games at a rapid pace.